theodric/block-led-trigger/README.md

 # block-led-trigger
+There's more than one way to flash an LED!

+You can choose between the kernel module (which has kernel privileges) and the userspace binary (which must be run as root).
+Up to you, but I'd probably go for the userspace binary.

+Both do essentially the same thing: watch /proc/diskstats and toggle a given LED in response to activity.

+## userspace-binary:
+BUILDING:
+`make`

+running
+`# ./disk_led_monitor

+ERROR:
+You must specify both the disk to monitor and the path to the LED to control Browse /sys/class/leds for available LEDs to control.

+Note that this program must be run with elevated privileges to change LED state!

+Usage: ./disk_led_monitor -d <disk> -l <led> [-v]
+  -d <disk>    Disk to monitor (e.g., sda, nvme0n1)
+  -l <led>     LED to control (e.g., led0, input0::capslock)
+  -v           Enable verbose/debug output

+Examples:
+  ./disk_led_monitor -d sda -l led0
+  ./disk_led_monitor -d nvme0n1 -l input0::capslock -v`

+## kernel-module
 Linux kernel module to blink LEDs on block device activity

 Alright, this broke on kernel 6.15.
 I gave up trying to make the tracepoints hack work.
 This was developed under kernel 6.16-rc1, but has also been tested on 6.14.10.